 Closeups on books and my sneakers looked similar on both.

 Surface Go 2 vs. iPad: Battery life

 Both of these tablets will last all day.
-By a hair, though, the iPad outlasted the Surface Go 2 on our battery test, which involves continuous web surfing at 150 nits of screen brightness.
-The iPad endured for an excellent 11 hours and 58 minutes, a runtime that narrowly beats the 11:39 from the Surface Go 2.
+The new 8th Generation iPad, though, outlasts the Surface Go 2 by a better margin than the previous iPad did.
+On our battery test, which involves continuous web surfing at 150 nits of screen brightness, the 2020 iPad endured for an excellent 12 hours and 57 minutes (almost an hour longer than the 2019 iPad's 11:58), a runtime that clearly beats the 11:39 from the Surface Go 2.

 For even better battery life -- if you're not tied to Windows or Apple's ecosystems -- check our our best Android tablets round-up, which has a ton of tablets that last even longer than 12 hours.

 Surface Go 2 vs. iPad: Software